Off-road motorbike insurance

 - Legal assistance cover – to pay for legal expenses and compensation if someone sues you for damages.

-- Personal injury cover – this provides a payout if you’re seriously hurt in an accident.
+- Personal accident cover – this provides a payout if you’re seriously hurt in an accident.

 - In transit cover – some policies will cover you for damage while your bike is being transported in a van or trailer.